Saturday, April 15, 2023 | Vollmer Complex, LaSalle

 Carrie Sekela

-Carrie Sekela has over 25 years of experience coaching every level of hockey player from beginner to elite.
-Prior to her university career, she won a national championship with U18 Team Ontario.
+Carrie Sekela has over 25 years of experience coaching every level of a hockey player from beginner to elite.
+Before her university career, she won a national championship with U18 Team Ontario.
 She was a two-sport NCAA athlete at Dartmouth College where she captained the ice hockey team to an ECAC and Ivy League Championship.
 Living in New England after graduation she ran several teams and individual hockey skills clinics while also coaching at the High School level and earning her Master’s in Education from Harvard University.
 Returning to Canada she coached the OUA University of Windsor Lancers, before returning to the classroom and coaching at the minor league level.
-Carrie is currently the on-ice skills coach for the U18AA wildcats.
+Carrie is currently the on-ice skills coach for the U18AA Wildcats.

 Stephanie White